AlejandroGorgues/AstroCabTools/docs/cube_ans_tutorial.rst

 Data interaction
 ----------------

 Once the cube has been selected, the first slice, which corresponds to the first wavelenght, will appear on the canvas (see :numref:`figure2_cube_ans`).
-Using the top componentes, the slice can be changed with:
+Using the top components, the slice can be changed with:

 * An slider that has a range determinated from the minimum and máximum value of the wavelength.
 Once it has been moved, the "Slice Value" spin, the "Wavelength Value" text edit field and the current image will changed with it's associated values based on the current wavelength, slice values and image index.
 * An spin that can be used to changed to the slice that want to be shown.
 As told before, once this field change, the other components related will change too.